ROHIT12311926/razorai-commerce/README.md

 ## 🤖 "AI agent failed to respond"

-Because the deployed application depends on external AI/API services, temporary failures can occasionally happen.
+The deployed application depends on external AI/API services, so temporary service or network failures can occasionally happen.

 If you see: